tsantini/how_to_use_git/README.md

-## Running a clean fit install of ubuntu (for demonstration purposes, you don't need to run this)
+## Running a clean install of ubuntu (for demonstration purposes, you don't need to run this)

 `docker run -it -v ~/:/mnt/home ubuntu:latest`